voxel51/fiftyone/docs/source/user_guide/dataset_zoo.rst

   .. group-tab:: Python

-    Each zoo dataset is represented by a :class:`ZooDataset <fiftyone.zoo.ZooDataset>` subclass, which contains
+    Each zoo dataset is represented by a :class:`ZooDataset <fiftyone.zoo.datasets.ZooDataset>` subclass, which
-    information about the dataset, its available splits, and more.
-You can access this object for a given dataset via the :meth:`get_zoo_dataset() <fiftyone.zoo.get_zoo_dataset>` method.
+    contains information about the dataset, its available splits, and more.
+You can access this object for a given dataset via the :meth:`get_zoo_dataset() <fiftyone.zoo.datasets.get_zoo_dataset>` method.

     For example, let's print some information about the CIFAR-10 dataset: